 The chart below shows the cumulative impact/consequence scores of the assessment of climate-related risks in the 2021 adaptation progress report.
 These risks are also those that have been considered in the preparation of the financial statements.
-See pages 176 to 177.
+See page 131.